Hook System

 This method is invoked before each individual training step is executed.
 Use this for per-step setup logic.

-Called before training starts.
+Called before each window.

 LoggerHook